KevinWMatthews/blog_jekyll/_drafts/generators-in-python.md

 ### Using a generator, in detail

-Let's look at the details of what happens when we pass our simplified generator into a `for` loop:
+Let's think through the details of what happens when we pass our simplified generator into a `for` loop:

 ```python
 class Iterable: